allen-tran/drop-it/README.md

 $ cd app
 $ npm i
 ```
+4. Configure the Database
+* navigate to config folder
+* copy example.config.json into folder
+* replace `X` with database details (only admin is able to do so)

-4. Run the Server and Client
+5. Run the Server and Client
 ```
 $ npm start
 ```